Skip to main content

 4. Verify the Ed25519 signature.

-5. Validate claims: exp, iat, aud, and the binding fields (chainId + txCommit or userOpHash).
+5. Validate claims: iss in the trusted issuer set, exp, iat, aud, and the binding fields (chainId + txCommit or userOpHash).

-The reference implementation publishes its keys at https://sign.sigilcore.com/.well-known/jwks.json.
-Third-party conforming signers publish their own at their own domains.
-The verification protocol is identical.
+The hosted reference issuer is sigil-core and publishes keys at https://sign.sigilcore.com/.well-known/jwks.json.
+Third-party conforming signers publish their own keys at their own domains.
+Federated verifiers add approved issuer IDs to their trusted issuer set and reject any otherwise valid signature whose iss is not configured.
 Any JWT library that supports EdDSA can verify a conforming attestation locally.

 Relationship to the Conformance Contract